SeregPie/THREE.TextTexture/README.md

 `.fontSize = 16`

-The font size of the text.
-The unit for the value is pixel.
+The font size of the text in pixels.

 ---